gastonmichel/serverlessguru-code-challenge/README.md

     http://dev.gastonmichel.com.ar/graphql

-Custom domain is implemented in order to be resilient to destroy and redeploy the appsync api.
+Custom domain is implemented in order to be resilient to destruction and redeployment of the AWS AppSync api.

 The authentication is through api key, that is implemented adding a header `x-api-key` in the request.
 The api-key is provided privately and expires in 7 days.